harisehsan/Talon.One/Readme.md

 There are totally 3 tests are automated.
 1. First test is to perform login with credentials which are specified in the `cypress.env.json`.
 To verify that user is correctly loggedIn or not.
 2. Second test is to add product in cart and verify that added product is correctly shown in cart or not.
 In my case I used the product `Macbook air`
 3. Third test is used to complete the purchase process of the added item in cart by filling user information.
-Verify that either the test process is successfully completed or not.
+Verify that either the purchase process is successfully completed or not.

 ### Disclosure of the Use of AI tool